botworld-wiki/beatburger.github.io/index.md

 ## New player ?

 Let’s make one thing clear: **this game won’t punish you for any choice you make**.
 Even when mutually exclusive options are presented, you will get other occasions to try and pick the ones you haven’t yet, or get the same rewards by other means.
+Check out [Starter Bots](/starter-bots) for example, but rest assured **you'll get all 3 of them** eeventually !

 Botworld is well worth exploring at your own pace, and won’t punish you for trying stuff or fooling around, so really you can stop reading and go straight in !